nedrysoft/pingnoo/README.md

 - CMake for building the application
 - Qt Creator (Optional development environment)
 - Linux has unique requirements; please read the Linux Notes section.
-- Installers are provided per platform and contain all dependencies.

 ## Development